AI Doesn’t Make Social Media Audits Outdated. It Makes Human Listening More Important.

 Design thinking mitigates the loss of innovation risk because it changes what you optimize for and where you look for proof.
 And it works whether you’re new to AI or already deep in it.
 It’s less about correcting a habit than building the right one from the start.

 AI will happily answer any question you ask.
-Design thinking asks whether you’re asking the right question in the first place.
+Design thinking asks whether you’re asking the right question.
 Reframing is where originality often lives.
 If you only optimize inside an inherited frame, you’ll get better and better at solving the wrong problem.
-Reframing is also how you first become aware of the walls.
+Reframing is also how you become aware of walls.
 The assumptions so embedded in how you’re thinking that you stopped noticing they were assumptions at all.

 If AI becomes the validator, teams outsource judgment.
 Design thinking moves validation back into the world of prototypes and user behavior.
 You don’t need permission from a model when you can say, “We built something small and tested it.
 Here’s what people actually did.”
 This is also the antidote to the infrastructure problem.
 When you can demonstrate real-world proof, you don’t need the algorithm’s blessing to proceed.